RAHUL3233/Landing_page/README.md

 # Landing_page
-This is a landing page on gym
+This is a landing page of gym website.